rharder/imagesnap/README.md

 ## Changes

+* v0.2.15 - Added `-n` flag to limit the number of timelapse pictures.
+Also changed first timelapse image numbering to start at one instead of zero.
 * v0.2.14 - Bump to fix distribution problems only
 * v0.2.13 - Default warmup period is now three seconds.
 Set ```-w 0``` if you want no delay.
 * v0.2.12 - Supports native M1.
 Other tweaks for package managers.